Abu Dhabi International School: Accreditation

 Abu Dhabi International School was accredited by the Commissions on International and Trans-Regional Accreditation (CITA), and is currently accredited by the American International Accreditation Association (AIAA).
 The school was certified by the International Baccalaureate to offer the IB Diploma Programme to students in 11th and 12th grade in 2005.
 Its Mohammed Bin Zayed campus has been licensed in 2015.

 Students and staff

 The school offers its educational services to a total of 4,018 students and jobs to a total of 275 staff members.
 Their students and staff members are from over 60 nationalities.
 The school is coeducational throughout all grade levels.

 Curriculum

 Abu Dhabi International School provides its students with three curricula: the American curriculum, the International General Certificate of Secondary Education (IGCSE) curriculum, and the International Baccalaureate (IB) curriculum.
 Students in the school from kindergarten up until the 9th grade follow the American curriculum.
 High school students choose between the American high school diploma, IGCSE program, or the IB Diploma Programme.

-Fees

-The tuition fees (2022/2023) at Abu Dhabi International School can be paid in three installments: